CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Abstract

 \section{Abstract}

-We propose a simple three-stage approach to segment unseen objects in RGB images using their CAD models.
-Leveraging recent powerful foundation models, DINOv2 and Segment Anything, we create descriptors and generate proposals, including binary masks for a given input RGB image.
-By matching proposals with reference descriptors created from CAD models, we achieve precise object ID assignment along with modal masks.
-We experimentally demonstrate that our method achieves state-of-the-art results in CAD-based novel object segmentation, surpassing existing approaches on the seven core datasets of the BOP challenge by 19.8\% AP using the same BOP evaluation protocol.
-Our source code is available at \href{https://github.com/nv-nguyen/cnos}{https://github.com/nv-nguyen/cnos}.
+We propose a simple yet powerful method to segment novel objects in RGB images from their CAD models.
+Leveraging recent foundation models, Segment Anything and DINOv2, we generate segmentation proposals in the input image and match them against object templates that are pre-rendered using the CAD models.
+The matching is realized by comparing DINOv2 \texttt{cls} tokens of the proposed regions and the templates.
+The output of the method is a set of segmentation masks associated with per-object confidences defined by the matching scores.
+We experimentally demonstrate that the proposed method achieves state-of-the-art results in CAD-based novel object segmentation on the seven core datasets of the BOP challenge, surpassing the recent method of Chen~\textit{et al.} by absolute 19.8\% AP.